reapola/powerbox/README.md

 I hope to include:

--description of powerbox specific systems
+- Descriptions of powerbox specific systems
--example wiring diagrams
+- Example wiring diagrams
--collection of english manuals
+- Collection of english manuals
+- 3D models to hold receivers etc

 I also plan on creating videos on how to configure the core/atom but that's going to be time dependant.